 Approved Industries in Australia for Second Year Visa Applicants (Subclass 462)

 For Work and Holiday Visa (subclass 462) holders, the approved industries and regions for specified work include:

 Plant and animal cultivation in northern Australia and other specified areas of regional Australia

 Tree farming and felling in northern Australia only

 How do you calculate 88 days of Specified Work Experience?

-An Important thing to note, if you work more hours than a full-time employee, it wont count as another day.
+An Important thing to note is that, if you work more hours than a full-time employee, it won't count as another day.
 For example, if a normal day of work in your industry is 5 hours, and you work 10, it will only count as a day, not two.

-If you're looking for travel partner while you are on your second year visa in Australia, you can use GAFFL.
+If you're looking for a travel partner while you are on your second-year visa in Australia, you can use GAFFL.
 Browse through the trips below, connect with travelers with similar itineraries, meet up, and travel together

 Working Holiday Visa applications on a case by case basis